iblsoft/swimdemo/MET-SWIM-AMQP-Guidance-CP1.md

 ## Version History

-- 1.0-draft1 (2025-06) Initial draft.
+### 1.0-draft1 (2025-06)

+Initial draft for collecting feedback.

-- 1.0-draft2 (2025-08-14)
+### 1.0-draft2 (2025-08-14)

 1. Separated into guidance for CP1 (this document), and a "Next" document that contains the preparations for further extensions beyond CP1.
 2. Removed content not directly relevant for CP1:
    1. External URL links for download of alternative formats (IWXXM will be passed in the message payload)
-     2. Content type "application/url-list"
+   2. Content type `application/url-list`
    3. Geometry properties (aerodrome coordinates, SIGMET bounding boxes)
-     4. Payload integrity properties that were based on WIS 2.0 WNM, and SWIM TI Yellow Profile 2.0 mandates the use of S/MIME 4.0 for this purpose.
+   4. Payload integrity properties that were based on WIS 2.0 WNM, and SWIM TI Yellow Profile 2.0 mandates the se of S/MIME 4.0 for this purpose.
    5. Technical messages
 3. The only way to send IWXXM is now embedding the data in the AMQP message payload with the content type `application/xml`.
 All mentions of `links` and `url-list` have been removed.
 4. Discarded `subject` strings of type `DATA_METAR_LOWS_CORRECTION_2025040106450` because they create duplicity to the AMQP application properties, which are a much better filtering mechanism compared to application of wildcard patterns to a subject string (suggestion by Dario di Crescenzo).
 5. The "subject" string now contains `aviation.weather.metar`.
 6. Dropped all `properties.` prefixes, e.g. `properties.start_datetime`.
 The `properties` object is used in the WIS 2.0 Notification Message (WNM) standard because the WNM notifications conform to the GeoJSON structure.
 The GeoJSON specification mandates that all custom properties must be placed in a separate `properties` sub-object.
 In AMQP, however, the application properties concept is the direct equivalent of the GeoJSON properties - it is a list of application-defined data.
 So, there is no strict need to use prefixes.
-  7. New application property `report_status` with values _NORMAL_, _AMENDMENT_, _CORRECTION_.
+7. New application property `properties.report_status` with values _NORMAL_, _AMENDMENT_, _CORRECTION_.
 8. The new application property `issue_datetime` replaces the previous `properties.pubtime`.
 The publication time in WIS 2.0 WNM is the creation time of the notification message, so using this terminology for METAR, TAF, or SIGMET issue time was incorrect.
 In AMQP, the direct equivalent of `properties.pubtime` is the AMQP transport header property `creation-time`.
 9. Added AMQP transport header property `creation-time`.
 10. Rewritten section on `absolute-expiry-time`.
 The original idea of specifying expiration of 3h for METAR, 12h for TAF, 24h for SIGMET was incorrect.
 11. The guidance for the priority field in AMQP transport header just states that certain message types should have higher priorities than others.
 For example, a TAF AMD should have higher priority than a regular TAF.
 12. Added mention of _AMQP Messaging with Message Security_ using S/MIME 4.0 as defined in SWIM TI Yellow Profile 2.0, but without further implementation guidance.
 This section needs to be fleshed out.

-- 1.0-draft3 (2025-08-20)
+### 1.0-draft3 (2025-08-20)

 1. Renamed `issue_time` to `issue_datetime` for consistency with other temporal application properties.
 2. Explanation why `absolute-expiry-time` and `creation-time` are handled differently - they are AMQP 1.0 built-in transport headers using the Unix time_t UTC timestamp in milliseconds, and they are not a part of the application headers.
-  3. `icao_location_type` turned from _mandatory_ to _optional_, to be included only when disambiguation is needed.
+3. `properties.icao_location_type` turned from _mandatory_ to _optional_, to be included only when disambiguation is needed.
 Explained motivation using `LECB BARCELONA FIR` vs. `BARCELONA UIR`.
 4. Removed references to IWXXM 2.1, because the guidance related to property extraction does not work for versions older than IWXXM 3.0 (year 2018).
 IWXXM 3.0 significantly changed structure of IWXXM and abandoned the use of OM (Observation Model) schema.

+### 1.0-draft4 (2025-08-21)

+Rolled back the abandonement of `properties.<name>` prefixes for application properties.
+This is based on a discussion with Tom Kralidis (Meteorological Service of Canada, <https://github.com/tomkralidis>) who is the original author of the WIS 2.0 Notification Messages structure (WNM):

+1. I the **"-Next"** proposals (beyond CP1) we have `geometry` and `links` prefixes, so leaving out the `property` prefix creates inconsistency with the JSON structure of the WNM messages we take inspiration from.
+2. Using the `property.<name>` prefixes allows for easier interoperability between WIS 2.0 and MET-SWIM.
+3. The WNM structure is based on [STAC (SpatioTemporal Assets Catalogs)](https://stacspec.org) specification.
+4. The JSON structure of WNM notification metadata is based on [STAC Items](https://github.com/radiantearth/stac-spec/blob/master/item-spec/item-spec.md).
+STAC was created to introduce a standardised way of exposing collections of spatial temporal data, setting up some base guidelines to insure better interoperability (and searching in catalogues).
+5. The STAC Item specification originated the [datetime](https://github.com/radiantearth/stac-spec/blob/master/item-spec/item-spec.md#datetime), [start_datetime](https://github.com/radiantearth/stac-spec/blob/master/commons/common-metadata.md#date-and-time-range) (and `end_datetime`) terminology.

 ## Introduction

 This document defines the message structure and properties for AMQP 1.0 messages used in the MET-SWIM (Meteorological System Wide Information Management) implementation of the European Union Common Project Regulation (CP1).
 It provides guidance for developers and organisations implementing meteorological OPMET data distribution using AMQP 1.0 protocol in line with the SWIM Service definitions.